 Always use the safety caps that are supplied with medicines.
 Be sure to relock the safety cap on a medicine bottle after using it.
 If the medicine has a locking cap that turns, twist it until you hear the click.
 But remember that even though many medicines and vitamins have safety caps, children may still be able to open them.
 Always keep your medicines and vitamins stored safely in a place where your children can’t reach or see them.

 Call your poison control center at 800-222-1222 right away if you think your child might have gotten into a medicine or vitamin.
-Program the number for the poison control center into your home or cell phone so you can have it available when you need it.
-Make sure that you post the number for your poison control center where babysitters or other caretakers can find it.
+If you are not sure, call them anyway.
+Program the number for the poison control center into your phone so you can have it available when you need it.
+Make sure to post the number in your home where babysitters or other caretakers can find it.
+Immediate treatment is important.
+Be sure to call poison control right away and follow their instructions.

 Information adapted from “Put your medicines up and away and out of sight,” a patient information booklet published by the Centers for Disease Control and Prevention.
-This and other publications are available through the Internet. http://www.cdc.gov/medicationsafety/
+This and other publications are available online.

 Copyright © American Academy of Family Physicians